M-GII/Scrimba/README.md

 - [**Password Generator**](Projects/JavaScript/Password%20Generator) – Generate secure random passwords with adjustable length and copy-to-clipboard.
 - [**Unit Converter**](Projects/JavaScript/Unit%20Converter) – Convert between metric and imperial units for length, volume, and mass.

+### Backend Projects
+- [**Routes and Paths**](Learning/Node/Routes-and-Paths) – Practice project using Node.js core modules to handle routes and serve files.
+- [**RESTful API**](Learning/Node/RESTful-API) – Node.js API project focused on routing, endpoints, and structured JSON responses.
+- [**Express API**](Learning/Express/Express-API) – Express-based API with route handling, query parameters, and modular backend structure.
+- [**Fullstack Auth**](Learning/Express/Fullstack-Auth) – Express + SQLite project with authentication, sessions, and fullstack backend concepts.

 ## About
 - Each project lives in its own folder under `Learning/` or `Projects/`.
-- Many include a `README.md` with details, features, and a demo GIF or link.
+- Many include a `README.md` with details, features, and a demo GIF, deployment link, or setup instructions.
-- These projects were built following along with Scrimba’s **Learn JavaScript** and **Learn React** courses, as well as the capstone projects / solo projects at the end of each section.
+- These projects were built through Scrimba coursework, certifications, and capstone projects, then organized here as a record of my progress and learning.

 ## Note
-- Some projects are deployed (React apps), and links/GIFs are included in their individual READMEs.
+- Some projects are deployed, especially the React apps, and links are included in their individual READMEs.
+- Some folders are smaller exercises or build-alongs, while the highlighted projects above are the strongest ones to review first.